 Discover the top attraction in each state in the United States

-A country with many diverse landscapes, America has plenty to explore.
+From north to south and from coast to coast, America is packed with diverse landscapes that are well worth exploring.
+Each state has its own culture and landmarks that make them unique.
 For that reason, Musement conducted a study* to find out the most popular attraction in each state.
 Whether you are a nature lover and enjoy national parks, a thrillseeker who likes screaming their head off at an amusement park, or a history buff that cherishes time at monuments or memorials, you can find your next dream destination right here.

 Take a look at the map below to find out the top attraction in each state in America: